locana-co/PGRestAPI/README.md

 Point it at your instance of PostgreSQL and PostGIS, and you'll get a REST API that supports:
-* Dynamic Tiled Map Services for spatial tables and views using Mapnik (Not for Windows installs, yet)
+* Dynamic Tiled Map Services for spatial tables using Mapnik (Not for Windows installs, yet)
+* Dynamic Vector Tile Services for spatial tables using Mapnik (Not for Windows installs, yet)
-* RESTful Query endpoint for each table and view - return GeoJSON and esriJSON.
+* RESTful Query endpoint for each table and view - return GeoJSON, esriJSON or Shapefile.
 Supports spatial and tabular queries and aggregation.
 * Geoprocessing Framework - (You still have to know how to write PostGIS logic, but...), with dynamic tiled maps available as output.
-* Reflection of TileStream API
+* Route Caching for .pngs
+* Admin panel (/admin) to show tile generation statistics and cache size
+* Shapefile List (/shapefiles) to display shapefiles being served as map services

+Utilities:
+* WKT Previewer

+Under development:
+* GeoJSON to .png endpoint
+* Better caching for different endpoints
+* In-memory map services (Loads a Shapefile into memory for faster response times.
+Drop shapefiles into endpoints/mapnik/data/inmemory-shapefiles)
+* Raster map services (Drop a .tif into endpoints/mapnik/data/rasters)
+* Shapefile map services ((Drop shapefiles into endpoints/mapnik/data/shapefiles)
+* Datablaster - Sort of an ETL to pregenerate .json/.geojson files for use in your applications (similar to how Jeckyll produces HTML/CSS/Javascirpt)
+* Authentication with passport/MongoDB/Mongoose (Disabled for now)
+* Vector Tiles endpoint for serving .tm2 or .mbtiles sources (not working yet)

+Needs:
+* CartoCSS to Mapnik XML parser (Carto module)
+* Persistent caching
+* Administrative Panel

 Express, Jade and general structure based on: